YanhaoWu/STSSL/README.md

 for pre-training

-you can just run train_stssl.py which is in tools, remember to modify the paramters of path :)
+you can just run train_stssl.py which is in tools, remember to modify the paramters of path : )

 Then for fine-tuning:

-I will update fine-tune part as soon as possible.
+you can just run train_downstream.py which is in tools, remember to modify the paramters of path : )

-Before that, you can refer to **[SegContrast](https://github.com/PRBonn/segcontrast)**
+Of course, you can also refer to **[SegContrast](https://github.com/PRBonn/segcontrast)**

+Any questions, touch me at wuyanhao@stu.xjtu.edu.cn

 # Citation